TWBug/GoldCardHenge/content/apply/step-3/welcome-to-the-community.en.md

 You can join through this link: [Facebook Gold Card Group](https://www.facebook.com/groups/goldcard)

-Check file below for more about Guide to Taiwan
+Check file below for a guide on moving to Taiwan:

 {{< file-download title="Guide to Taiwan.pdf" path="/cms-uploads/the-gold-card-community-guide-to-taiwan.pdf" >}}